coleifer/peewee/docs/peewee/query_library.rst

-.. _query_examples:
+.. _query-library:

-Query Examples
+Query Library
 ==============

-These query examples are taken from the site `PostgreSQL Exercises
+These query examples are taken from the site `Postgresql Exercises
 <https://pgexercises.com/>`_.
 A sample data-set can be found on the `getting
 started page <https://pgexercises.com/gettingstarted.html>`_.